Story & Focus

 Why a focus on local plants?

-The conference focuses on women’s health, including empowerment and self love (which includes overcoming internalized oppression).
-All women are affected by dynamics of racial oppression.
-However, for women of color, day-to-day experiences of systemic racism, micro-aggressions, and internalized oppression add up to health risk factors.
-Therefore, we consider racial dynamics an important component of women’s health to address, individually and communally.
-By acknowledging the impact racism can have on women’s health, we are actively working to provide resources to counter its negative effects.
+The conference focuses on women’s health, from a perspective of empowerment and self love, including overcoming internalized oppression.
+For women of color, day-to-day experiences of systemic racism, micro-aggressions, and internalized oppression add up to huge health risk factors.
+Therefore, we consider the dynamics of racism an important aspect of women’s health to address, individually and colectively.

-As the conference has grown, our "Unity Village" has become the heart of the conference, which includes a gathering place for women of color as well as opportunities for all women to build bridges of understanding.
-We see Unity Village as an ongoing experiment and exploration.
+As the conference has grown, "Unity Village" has become the heart of the conference, which includes a gathering place for women of color as well as opportunities for all women to build bridges of understanding.
+We see Unity Village as an ongoing experiment and exploration, with no quick fixes or easy answers.
 As organizers, teachers, and participants, we have been growing and learning together through our experiences and dialogue with one another--honoring our differences as well as our commonalities.
-Over the last five years of open sharing around racial and ethnic issues, we have been pleased to see the participant representation from various ethnic and racial groups increase significantly.
+And the more we learn, the more we realize we still have a lot ot learn!

 Is the conference appropriate for medical professionals?

 While the Conference may not suit all medical professionals, it is a well loved event for many holistic nurses, doctors, midwives, and other medical professionals who wish to deepen their understanding of herbs and women’s health.
 In fact, 1 in 4 of the conference participants are medical professionals.

 Medical professionals benefit from the conference by the augmentation of their knowledge of herbs, women’s health, alternative modalities, integrative approaches, and self care techniques.
 This in turn can enhance their professional lives, by the integration of these holistic skills and attitudes into the care they give to others.